-Personal trainer Gus Barton helps our clients with performance and fitness challenges getting clients to their peak.
-With a thirst for adventure himself, last year he finished a 3000 mile row across the Atlantic, so he knows a thing or two about training for purpose!
-Here he shares his top tips on how you can reach your full potential when training for a triathlon or challange.
+Personal trainer Gus Barton helps our clients with performance and fitness challenges to get them to their peak.
+With a thirst for adventure himself, last year he finished a 3000-mile row across the Atlantic, so he knows a thing or two about training for purpose!
+Here, he shares his top tips on how you can reach your full potential when training for a triathlon or challenge.

 .